 The turbidity standard readings of the water leaving the filters are to be less than or equal to 0.3 NTU (turbidity units) in 95% of the measurements in a month, not to exceed 0.3 NTU for more than 12 consecutive hours of filter operation and not to exceed 1.0 NTU for any measurement.
-In April of 2020, there were five incidents where the filters did not meet these standards.
+There were two separate incidents through out the year where the filters did not meet these standards.
 Corrective actions were taken and the multi-barrier treatment approach ensured that there was no risk to public health.